HripsimeManukyan/GoRest_Cypress_ApiTesting/README.md

 ## **Introduction**

-This project was created to simplify and automate the testing of GoRest API endpoints.
+This project simplifies and automates testing of GoRest API endpoints.
-It provides a reliable and reusable framework for validating API functionalities, including CRUD operations, ensuring compliance with expected behaviors.
+It provides a reusable framework for validating API functionalities, including CRUD operations, ensuring compliance with expected behaviors.
+Cypress, a powerful JavaScript-based testing framework, is used to deliver fast, reliable, and scalable API testing.

 ---